 I recalled that when my nieces were young, I bought them a “Make Your Own Rainforest Chewing Gum” kit that contained natural chicle as its base.
 Googling the product now, I see that it is also made by the Glee Gum company, and includes the same gum base as their chewing gums.
 So I still don’t know what else is in it.

 I called and left a message for Glee Gum.
 I have not heard back yet, but I’ll be sure and post an update here when I get an answer.

 UPDATE: I just spoke with Deborah Schimberg from Glee Gum.
 In fact, Glee’s gum base DOES contain polyvinyl acetate in addition to chicle.
 They are working on developing an all natural gum base with no synthetics.
 But at this point, she says, all gum manufacturers use synthetics in their gum base.
 And in fact, there are only a handful of gum base providers, and they won’t even provide complete information to the chewing gum manufacturers about ingredients.

 Deborah is hoping to release the new gum base in 2010, but she has several concerns to deal with.
 Natural rubber, for example, could be an allergen for people with latex allergies.
 And there are concerns about other possible ingredients.
 But she said she’d let me know first thing when the new gum base is ready.

 Deborah also told me about an English woman who wants to collect our already chewed gum and make gum drop bins out of it for collecting even more chewed gum.
 Please check out Gumdrop Ltd.

-Regardless, the point is that until manufacturers are required to list all of the ingredients in their products, rather than using non-specific terms like “gum base,” “natural flavors,” or “fragrance,” or similarly, until they are required to list the ingredients in their plastic packaging, we can’t know for sure what we’re putting into our bodies and whether or not it’s truly safe.
+Regardless, the point is that until manufacturers are required to list all of the ingredients in their products, rather than using non-specific terms like “gum base,” “natural flavors,” or “fragrance,” or similarly, until they are required to list the ingredients in their plastic packaging, we can’t know for sure what substances we’re putting into our bodies and whether or not they’re truly safe.